omkar755292/Personal-Portfolio-Website/README.md

 - **Contact Form:** Allow visitors to send messages or inquiries through a contact form.

+## Deployment
+The app is deployed on AWS EC2 using continuous integration and deployment (CI/CD) with a shell script deployment process.

 ## Installation and Setup

 1. Clone the repository:
    ```bash
    git clone https://github.com/omkar755292/onkar.dev-React.git
    cd your-portfolio-app
    ```

 2. Install dependencies:
    ```bash
    npm install
    ```

 3. Start the application:
    ```bash
    npm start
    ```

 ## Configuration
 To configure the application, you can modify the following files:

 1. Environment Variables: Create a .env file in the root directory and specify the following configuration variables: